 - D.G.
 Rancourt, an expert in multiple fields that apply to the pandemic, thinks all-cause mortality is actually up during the pandemic.

-- Masks causing harm to healthy people
+- Masks causing harm to healthy people (link removed)

 - Great Barrington Declaration (thousands of doctors and scientists say we should get back to normal living except for the elderly)